Dr. Mohamed Nafea

 I am an Assistant Professor in Computer Engineering in the Electrical & Computer Engineering (ECE) department at Missouri University of Science & Technology.
 Before joining Missouri S&T, I was an assistant professor in the ECE department at University of Detroit.
 Prior to that, I spent a year as a postdoctoral research fellow at Georgia Tech, ECE.

-My research lies at the intersection of statistical learning, information and data sciences, and causal reasoning, and aims to solve problems in responsible development of machine learning models encompassing issues of reliability & trustworthiness, algorithmic fairness, explainability/interpretability, privacy, robustness and security.
+My research lies at the intersection of statistical learning, information and data sciences, and causal reasoning, and aims to solve problems in responsible development of machine learning models encompassing issues of reliability & trustworthiness, explainability/interpretability, privacy, robustness and security, and algorithmic fairness.
 Specific areas of research interest include:

 - Developing explainable & fair ML models, with emphasis on “representation learning” approaches.